Chris Wiggins (data scientist)

 Chris Wiggins is an associate professor of applied mathematics at Columbia University.
 In 2010 he co-founded hackNY, a nonprofit organization focused on connecting students with startups in New York City.
 Since 2014, he has been the Chief Data Scientist at The New York Times.

 Career

-In 2017, Chris Wiggins, along with Matthew Jones, introduced a new course to Columbia called "Data: Past, Present, Future".
+In 2017, Chris Wiggins, along with Matthew L. Jones, introduced a new course to Columbia called "Data: Past, Present, Future".
 The course syllabus, lectures, labs, and resources are available online.